dormanh/reading_exercise/README.md

 # reading_exercise

 A simple application I put together for my post-stroke aphasic father to help him practice sentences that might be useful in his everyday life.
-See this [documentation](https://devcenter.heroku.com/articles/git) for deployment on Heroku.
+Refer to this [documentation](https://devcenter.heroku.com/articles/git) for deployment on Heroku.

 (The sentences and sentence categories are in Hungarian, so don't expect to understand them if you don't speak the language.)